Chapter 02

 "The heavens declare the glory of God; and the firmament sheweth his handywork."
 Psalm 19:1

 The child had been rendered unalive.
 Azel had given the victory toast.
-That certain group of seven or eight individuals, who had been meeting in a shabby building somewhere in the warehouse district - to study/exchange parchments, sing praises to the Most High God, King of men and angels – had finally been located, shut in, and the building torched.
+That certain group of seven or eight individuals, who had been meeting in a shabby building somewhere in the warehouse district - to study/exchange parchments, sing praises to the Most High God, King of angels and men – had finally been located, shut in, and the building torched.
 Not a one survived.
 Both unholy angels, and their human toadies, had been high as ... mars, upon the red liquid.
-Needless to say, it hadn’t taken long before, clothing was tussled.
-All the while, Mouth was running about – not at all happy stuck wearing that frilly "maid's" outfit; if one could even call the get-up, "clothing."
+Neither had it taken long before, clothing was tussled.
+All the while, Mouth was running about – not at all happy - stuck wearing that frilly "maid's" outfit; if one could even call the get-up, "clothing."
 It had consisted of a midriff blouse – with a plunging neckline, a too-tight corset - which started below the chest, and ended slightly above the waistline, a tiny lace apron, a thong – one so skimpy, there was really no point, black silk stockings, and spiked heels, of nearly half a span (about 4 inches).
 The party had ended shortly before dawn.
-Three or four prostitutes - which had been called in – had never returned to their respective stables.
+Three or four prostitutes - who had been called in – had never returned to their respective stables.
 Later in the afternoon, a maintenance crewmember - looking for a bottle of ammonia - had found them.
 Hadn’t been a pleasant sight.

 A neighboring merchant was in the beginning stages of closing her produce stand.
 Evidently, the morning and early afternoon had been prosperous, for what she had left over, wasn't much - some of which, barely salable.
 A reasonably well-dressed matron departed, with several apples, a head of lettuce and some radishes in her basket; having caught the whiff of coca, followed her nose to a neighboring stand.
 Meanwhile, the vegetable merchant was presently turning on the charm while chatting up a squad leader, of one of the city's guard units.
 He was apparently interested, for the middle-aged man had stopped, two or three times previous, to engage in small talk with the "post-wall" woman.
 (The drill was: if a gal wasn't a wifed before her 200th year, she could about forget it - either that, or end up settling for some 500-ish relic.)
 The woman, batting her long lashes, leaned forward, just enough, to sport the top of her generous cleavage.
 Wasn’t just coffee fixing to brew.